Gastropoda: Shell

 Most shelled gastropods have a one piece shell (with exceptional bivalved gastropods), typically coiled or spiraled, at least in the larval stage.
 This coiled shell usually opens on the right-hand side (as viewed with the shell apex pointing upward).
 Numerous species have an operculum, which in many species acts as a trapdoor to close the shell.
 This is usually made of a horn-like material, but in some molluscs it is calcareous.
 In the land slugs, the shell is reduced or absent, and the body is streamlined.

 Some gastropods have adult shells which are bottom heavy due to the presence of a thick, often broad, convex ventral callus deposit on the inner lip and adapical to the aperture which may be important for gravitational stability.

 Body wall

 Some sea slugs are very brightly colored.
-This serves either as a warning, when they are poisonous or contain stinging cells, or to camouflage them on the brightly colored hydroids, sponges and seaweeds on which many of the species are found.
+This serves either as a warning, when they are poisonous or contain stinging cells, or to camouflage them on the brightly colored hydroids, sponges, and seaweeds on which many of the species are found.

 Lateral outgrowths on the body of nudibranchs are called cerata.
-These contain an outpocketing of digestive gland called the diverticula.
+These contain an outpocketing of digestive glands called the diverticula.